 Local Medical Marijuana Cultivation & Possession Guidelines in California

 On November 26, 2013, the Third District Court of Appeals upheld the city of Live Oak’s ban on medical marijuana cultivation.
-California NORML is supporting a court challenge to the Live Oak ruling.
+California NORML supported a court challenge to the Live Oak ruling, but the California Supreme Court refused to hear the challenge.

 Cities and counties across the state have moved to establish zoning regulations for medical cannabis cultivation.
 In many cases, these are driven by complaints from neighbors who don't like the sight or smell of marijuana, or by public officials with overly punitive attitudes.
 Public safety concerns have been raised, and there have been a few incidents of violence around marijuana gardens.
 While there may be a need in some cities to require greenhouses or other security measures for gardens, in rural areas and in whole counties, there is no justification for outlawing outdoor marijuana gardens.
 In any case, hardship exemptions for indigent patients must be included to assure safe access under state law.
 Any patient who is impacted by planned or existing local ordinances can write to CalNORML.